-Stimulants are drugs that stimulate the central nervous system and excite bodily activity.
-Methamphetamine is one of the fastest-growing drugs of abuse.
+Stimulants are drugs that stimulate the central excite nervous system and bodily Methamphetamine is one of the fastest-growing drugs of abuse.
 These drugs create less intense and less expensive cocaine-like effects in the body.

-Persons who use large amounts of amphetamines over a long period of time can develop an amphetamine psychosis that includes hallucinations, delusions, and paranoia.
+Persons who use large amounts amphetamines over a long period of time can develop an amphetamine psychosis that includes hallucinations, delusions, and paranoia.
 These symptoms usually disappear when drug use ceases.